josh-asi/vms-web-api/README.md

 \*_Make sure that the Default project is set to VMS.Infrastructure and that Microsoft.EntityFrameworkCore.Tools is installed as a nuget package._

+To check if the connection has been configured properly, please navigate to https://localhost:5001/health once the server is running.

 ## Architecture

 I have tried to implement the **Ports and Adapter Pattern/Hexagonal Architecture**.